 “On May 25, 2020, George Floyd, a 46-year-old black man, died in Minneapolis, Minnesota, after Derek Chauvin, a white police officer, knelt on his neck for almost nine minutes while he was lying face down handcuffed on the street” (Wikipedia).
 His murder, and many other horrifying acts of social injustice both before and in the wake of his tragic death, have rightly led to international moral outrage.
 Various unjust acts have led people to peacefully protest in the name of justice.
 The hope is that, more than ever before, these peaceful protests calling for justice, legal reform, political change, education, solidarity, and so on will substantially change the world for the better.
 Many of these efforts are already working as the daily news headlines show.
 Indeed, a Black Lives Matter rally in my own town has already made an impressive difference.

-In the midst of all this action it may seem that the theoretical concerns of philosophy – the activity of asking, and attempting to give imaginative and well-argued answers to, general and fundamental questions in order to gain wisdom – might be too abstract for the times at hand (for my post on the nature of philosophy, go here).
-But I think it is crucial to think philosophically about the issues that are unfolding.
-In part one of this series, I showed how natural law theory was employed to fight social injustice in the past, its relevance to the murder of George Floyd, and how it can help in potential future reform (see here).
+In the midst of all this action it may seem that the concerns of philosophy – the activity of asking, and attempting to give imaginative and well-argued answers to, general and fundamental questions in order to gain wisdom – might be too abstract for the times at hand (for my post on the nature of philosophy, go here).
+But I think it is crucial to think philosophically about the issues that are unfolding since how we think informs our action and vice versa In part one of this series, I showed how natural law theory was employed to fight social injustice in the past, its relevance to the murder of George Floyd, and how it can help in potential future reform (see here).
 In this post I explore how the French philosopher, playwright, novelist, political activist, and Nobel Prize recipient Jean-Paul Sartre (1905-1980) can help shed light on some issues in the Black Lives Matter movement.
 Sartre’s insights come from his book Anti-Semite and Jew: An Exploration of the Etiology of Hate (1946; see the Schocken 1995 reissue) which analyzes anti-Semitism in post-WWII France through the lens of existentialism (for an overview and critique of Sartre’s version of existentialism go here).
 But he claims his ideas can apply to other forms of racism and, as we will see, he is right.
 Let’s begin with an overview of some basic concepts in Sartre’s philosophy.

 Jean-Paul Sartre in 1967